nastyapetrunia/Regression_on_the_tabular_data/README.md

 Analyzed given dataset and build a regression model.
 Predictions for internship_hidden_test.csv file can be found [here](test_with_predicted_target.csv).
 First and second test tasks are [in this notebook](Tasks_1_and_2/Quantum_DS_Test_Tasks(1-2).ipynb).
 ## Analysis
 Given dataset has got 53 anonymized features and a target column.
-There are no missing values or repeated rows in both test and train dataset.
-Box plots show no outliers.
+There are no missing values or repeated rows in both test and train datasets.
+Box plots show no outliers
 &nbsp;

 ![box plots](Images/box_plots1.jpg)